Do you love a good road trip? We do! Portland is a cool city to explore, but there is so much more to explore nearby.

 Things You Can’t Miss: Rowena Crest Viewpoint, Rowena Plateau Trail, McCall Point Trail

 Rowena Crest is one of the most popular photography spots in the state.
-It has beautiful views, an iconic road photo, and a couple easy hikes.
+It has beautiful views, an iconic road photo, and a couple of easy hikes.

 See More: Easy Hikes at Rowena Crest in the Columbia River Gorge